 I have been interested in Chinese lion and dragon dances and processions for a while.
 For this project I was specifically interested in the intersections between protest, cultural procession, and costuming.
 For example, the similarities in physicality, colour, mass of people and noise.

 I am also interested in where those similarities end, but perhaps complement each other in tandem, as well as principles of yin yang; celebration and protest, mourning and anger, speaking to the past while looking to the future.

 “The way I think about my work in this context: it is the illustration at the start of a very important article we should all read on a bus and then go for a walk in a park & think about, and then in the morning we will do what we can.”

 Cultural processions inform the shape of this work to a certain extent- whether celebratory, commemorative or as protest as you have described.
 How does the medium of the procession highlight human responsibility with regard to climate change?

-For me the spirits, demons, gods and ghosts in this procession don’t necessarily represent themselves, but more so a blockage in the back of our minds about the urgency of Climate Change.
-I think it takes a certain amount of insanity to think that the world is ending, which it is.
+For me the spirits, demons, gods and ghosts in this procession don’t necessarily represent themselves, but more so a blockage in the back of our minds about the urgency of climate change.
+I think it takes a certain amount of insanity to think that the world is ending, which it is in a way.
 The spirits in this represent a frustration in our subconscious that has seeped out into the real world and has formed this procession for us to say “even the spirits can’t help us, even the spirits are protesting.”
 I also guess the procession “hides” the protest, for those in the crowd who would otherwise not attend.

 Has collaboration been an important part of making of this piece for you?